DWI Court Missouri: What You Should Expect Before & After Sentencing

-One could also qualify for a suspended imposition of sentence if they comply with certain conditions.
-In such circumstances, the courts will typically suspend a sentence based solely on the successful completion of a court-ordered treatment program, two years of probation, or DWI court.
+One could also qualify for a suspended imposition of sentence if one complies with certain conditions.
+In such circumstances, the circuit’s DWI court judge will typically suspend a sentence based solely on the successful completion of a court-ordered treatment program, two years of probation, or DWI court.

 Contact the Ozarks DWI Law Clinic today if you are heading to the DWI courts and need legal advice.
 Our experienced DWI lawyer has been working on DWI cases for years and may just be able to help you get favorable outcomes on your case.